mtongnz/ESP8266_ArtNetNode_v2/README.md

 If you find this helpful and you're feeling generous, I'd love for you to buy me a beer or some gear: https://www.paypal.me/mtongnz.
 I have also decided that donators will recieve the final source code prior to the public release so I can get a bit more feedback and to say thanks.

+## Private Source Code Release
+I have released the source code to people who have been supporting this project as a special thankyou.
+If you would like to get access, send me a donation using the link above.
+The public release of the code will be towards the end of April so watch this space.
+By that time, I am hoping that a few more bugs have been worked out and a few more features added.

+If you have donated and not yet received an email with details, please contact me.

 ## New in beta5
  - sACN support
  - Custom CSS stylesheet - goto /style and upload your design